railsmx/community/README.md

 These keys are being used in the smtp_setup.rb initializer

+## Memcachier

+For cache it uses MemCachier will work with Dalli

+Before starting the application you’ll need to pass the proper credentials to Dalli as follow:

+    export ENV["MEMCACHIER_SERVERS"] = memcachier_servers
+    export ENV["MEMCACHIER_USERNAME"] = memcachier_username
+    export ENV["MEMCACHIER_PASSWORD"] = memcachier_password

+These keys are being used is the production.rb environment

 ## Twitter
 For use twitter it uses gem Twitter with OAuth Access and Tokens